 - The "basic auth" pop-up credentials used on dev/qa and pre-launch instances of client sites can be stored in plain text on the protected project management system, for easy client reference.

-- There are a few 3rd party services that we have shared accounts for, and which store no confidential information - for example: CrossBrowserTesting.com.
+- There are a few 3rd party services for which we have shared accounts but store no confidential information, for example, CrossBrowserTesting.com.
 These passwords can be stored/transmitted in clear text within the team.

 - If you suspect a password has been compromised (for example, it was accidentally typed into an unencrypted chat session), change the password immediately yourself if possible, or inform IT right away, so that the password can be changed by a sysadmin.

 - This includes the case when a client sends a name/password pair in the clear in an email.

 - SSH public/private key pairs are used to access CivicActions servers.